-Canon 750D versus Canon M10
+Canon 750D vs M10

 The Canon EOS 750D (called Canon T6i in some regions) and the Canon EOS M10 are two digital cameras that were officially introduced, respectively, in February 2015 and October 2015.
 The 750D is a DSLR, while the M10 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-The 750D has a resolution of 24 megapixel, whereas the M10 provides 17.9 MP.
+The 750D has a resolution of 24 megapixels, whereas the M10 provides 17.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M10 is considerably smaller (46 percent) than the Canon 750D.
 Moreover, the M10 is substantially lighter (46 percent) than the 750D.
 In this context, it is worth noting that neither the 750D nor the M10 are weather-sealed.